 Maternal-fetal medicine is a subspecialty of obstetrics, caring for women who are high risk or who have complications of pregnancy, such as obstetric, medical, surgical or genetic complications.

-Dr. Dana Damron is board-certified in maternal-fetal medicine.
-Dr. Damron and his staff work in partnership with your personal obstetrician or family physician.
+Dr. Dana Damron and Dr. James Alexander are board-certified in maternal-fetal medicine.
+Drs.
+Damron, Alexander, and their staff work in partnership with your personal obstetrician or family physician.

 Billings Clinic’s imaging technology offers detailed images of the fetus to help reassure parents about the health of their baby and to detect problems during pregnancy.